FelixResch/git-start15/document.md

 ---

 And some others who still have to put their credentials here.
+All changes are commited and then pushed to a git repository.